-Critical Elements anticipates that, for the foreseeable future, quarterly results of operations will primarily be impacted by several factors, including the efforts and timing of expenditures related to the development of the Company.
+Critical Elements anticipates that, for the foreseeable future, quarterly results of operations will primarily be impacted by several factors, including the timing of exploration and the efforts and timing of expenditures related to the development of the Company.
 Due to fluctuations in these factors, the Company believes that the period-to-period comparisons of operating results are not a good indication of its future performance.